Architecture

 Entertainment

-The Triskel Arts Centre, Tobin Street, Cork City
+The Triskel Arts Centre

 Incorporating Triskel Christchurch, Plugd Records, Gulpd Café, Corcadorca and The Black Mariah.
 This ever-growing arts center presents a variety of entertainment, from drama, poetry readings, and opera to traditional music concerts.
 There is also a full curriculum of daytime art workshops and gallery talks as well.
 The in-house restaurant is a stylish place to have a light meal or a cappuccino.